forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/byotemplate.md

 3. Make updates to your custom template files.
 4. Check that ``customOrgMetadataTemplates`` points to your custom templates directory.

-## Make an Update to a Remote Template in Github
+## Make an Update to a Remote Template in GitHub
 VS Code downloads the template files locally (`~/.sfdx/custom-templates` on macOS/Linux or `%USERPROFILE%\.sfdx\custom-templates` on Windows) the first time the template repository is accessed.
 To use updated templates, clear the local cached files to download the template files again.

 ## Make an Update to a Local Template